src-d/engine-deprecated/README.md

 MacOS / Linux:

 ```
+# For MacOS you can click to unarchive, for Linux use the tar command:
+tar -xvf engine_REPLACEVERSION_linux_amd64.tar.gz

 # Move it into your local bin folder to be executable from anywhere
 sudo mv srcd /usr/local/bin/
 ```